ps-yu/LightBnB/LightBnB_WebApp-master/README.md

   * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.

+  ## Getting Started

+      Create a new repository using this repository as a template.
+      Clone your repository onto your local device.
+      Install dependencies using the npm install command.
+      Start the web server using the npm run local command on LightBnB_WebApp-master directory.
+      Go to http://localhost:3000/ in your browser.